ibexa/documentation-developer/docs/guide/http_cache.md

 With Varnish you can configure one or several servers that should be purged over HTTP.
 This purge type is asynchronous, and flushed by the end of Symfony kernel-request/console cycle (during the terminate event).
-Settings for purge servers can be configured per SiteAccess group or SiteAccess:
+Settings for purge servers can be configured per SiteAccess group or SiteAccess (in `ezplatform.yml`):

 ``` yaml
 ezpublish: